Datavisualiatie-UGent/project-dv24-7/docs/sets.md

 ## Set types
 <div>
 As previously mentioned, each set is of a certain type.
 This type is descriptive of the sets purpose.
 The first and most important set type is the expansion.
 Expansions feature the latest legal cards in the standard ruleset.
-Usually a few consequtive sets have an overarching theme.
+Usually a few consecutive sets have an overarching theme.
 Each of these themes can define the current meta and determine how the game is played.
 Older sets are often taken out of rotation.
 Another type are the box sets.
-These are sold as packages often containing one or more preconstructed decks.
+These are sold as packages often containing one or more pre-constructed decks.
 Starter sets on the other hand feature a simple way of learning the game.
 Sets such as the master series feature exclusively reprints.
-Finally some sets such as masters or planechase sets are exclusively mae for a different playstyle than the standard format.
-We're now gonna delve deeper into how common each of these sets are.
+Finally, some sets such as masters or planechase sets are exclusively made for a different playstyle than the standard format.
+We're now going to delve deeper into how common each of these sets are.
 </div>
 <br>